Tax Depreciation FAQ

 Q: My accountant told me I need one, can you help?

-A: Your accountant is providing good advice.
+A: Your accountant is providing sound advice.
 A Quantity Surveyor is considered to be the building and construction cost expert in regards to the built environment.
 According to the Australian Tax Office, (ATO) Tax Ruling 97/25, ‘they (Quantity Surveyor/s) are appropriately qualified’ to undertake estimates and costing for Tax Depreciation Schedules.

 Furthermore, as a Tax Depreciation Schedule offers ‘tax advice’, the Quantity Surveyor must also be a registered tax agent.
+Their fee in this regard will also be 100% tax deductible.

 Q: Will I be able to understand the reports (sometimes I get lost in all the facts and figures)?

 A: Most reports will include a summary page of all the figures for each financial year, followed by appended breakdowns for all the individual items that can be claimed (around 200 in a residential property).
 Some individuals may benefit from having the data expressed visually, via graphs and charts so finding a report expressed in this fashion would assist.
+Build With K offer comprehensive reports that include, summaries, charts, graphs and appended specific details of all the items for user-friendliness.
+We can also send a copy direct to your accountant.

 To note; the Australian Tax Office (ATO) requires the input of the year-on-year totals into the individual’s income tax return only, therefore the task would be as simple as transposing the summary figures into the relevant tax return financial year.